SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 In this dialog you can initialize the analyzer for your car and your targeted driving style.
 Let's start withe first tab "Handling":

-  1. It is absolutely cruicial, that the steering lock and steering ratio information is correct, since a calculated combination of these values together with the angular velocity are used to detect over- or understeer in a corner.
+  1. It is absolutely crucial, that the steering lock and steering ratio information is correct, since a calculated combination of these values together with the angular velocity are used to detect over- or understeer in a corner.

      If you don't know the steering lock of your car, you can activate the steering wheel on screen, count full and fractional rotation from full left to full right and multiply this by 360.
 So, if have two and a half rounds from left to right, the steering lock is 900.
 The steering ratio on the other hand determines the amount of truning of your front wheels, when you turn your steering wheels.
 Higher number means less turning, so a lower number creates a more direct steering.
 It is equally important, that this number is correct, or the analayzer will report a lot of understeer events, that are simply not there.
 A typical number for the steering ratio of GT cars is 12, for open wheelers or even carts, the number is much smaller.